gtache/intellij-lsp/README.md

 # intellij-lsp
 Plugin adding support for Language Server Protocol for IntelliJ

-Nothing much done at the moment, but can process Hover and DocumentHighlight requests/responses with (at least) the Dotty Language Server
+What's working :
+Requests to the server:
+-Hover
+-DocumentHighlight
+-Completion
+-didSave, didClose, didOpen, didChange

+Client :
+-showMessage
+-logMessage

+There is a skeleton of an LSP plugin for Dotty in the intellij-lsp-dotty folder.